kopecmartin/tempest-plugin-demo/doc/source/install/verify.rst

 Verify operation
 ~~~~~~~~~~~~~~~~

-Verify operation of the service service.
+Verify operation of the my_service service.

 .. note::